hkad98/mindsdb-gooddata-integration/TUTORIAL.md

 SELECT
     CAST(f."forecast_revenue.date_month"  AS DATE) AS date_month,
     f."forecast_revenue.region" AS region,
-    f.revenue AS revenue ,
+    CAST(f.revenue  AS FLOAT) AS revenue,
     CASE
-        WHEN revenue IS NULL THEN f."forecast_revenue.revenue"
+        WHEN f.revenue IS NULL THEN f."forecast_revenue.prediction"
         ELSE NULL
         END AS forecast
 FROM